 We Need Books was founded in 2016 in response to the overwhelming refugee crisis.
 We have provided refugees in camps and shelters with hundreds of books in their native languages.
 This project will contribute to funding Athens' first multilingual library, which will also serve as an inclusive community center.
 It will provide the more than 400,000 refugees and migrants in Athens with access to educational resources, vocational training and networking opportunities.

-This project will empower the most marginalized and vulnerable members of society in Athens by providing them with the skills, resources, and personal connections to help them survive and thrive in their new home.
+This project empowers the most marginalized and vulnerable members of society in Athens by providing them with the skills, resources, and personal connections to help them survive and thrive in their new home.
 We Need Books is committed to bringing people of diverse backgrounds together to celebrate individual differences while fostering recognition of our shared human experience, creating a more inclusive community in the heart of Athens.